Skip to main content

 Tree hotels in Sweden – the most unusual places you ever stayed

 Unique hotels are one of the highlights of Sweden travel.
 Take your stay to new heights by spending the night in a tree house.
-Here are six unusual places among the treetops – from back-to-basic experiences to imaginative luxury accommodations.
+Here are five unusual places among the treetops – from back-to-basic experiences to imaginative luxury accommodations.

 A tree house in the forest.
 Several bird boxes decorates the outside of the house.